How do MTQs deal with narrative answers?

 Will candidates be penalised for rounding errors?

-Sensible rounding is acceptable on both the paper-based and computer-based exam.
-On the paper-based exam, markers will manually make allowances for rounding.
+Sensible rounding is acceptable in the computer-based exam.
 On computer-based questions, when appropriate, the computer will allow a range of answers.

 For example, if a question asked for the present value of $1,000,000 receivable at the end of each of the next five years at an interest rate of 10%, various answers would be acceptable.